denoland/kv_api/README.md

 <!-- deno-fmt-ignore-file -->

+# NOTE

+This module is experimental, and should not be used in production yet by any means!

 # Deno KV REST API

 This module provides utilities to attach a flexible RESTful API to a [Deno KV](https://deno.com/kv) data store.